sheryjebu/introduction-to-oop/README.md

 ## How to Use

 - Create a new Github repository called `introduction-to-oop-project` in your personal Github account
-- Pick a language track
+- Choose the language track for your specific programme.
+If you're unsure which language your programme is aimed at, please check with a tech coach.
 - Work through the activities in order for that language track and commit your work to your `introduction-to-oop-project` Github repository
 - Each activity contains *Key Study Notes* highlighting key concepts for your learning
 - The `solutions` folder contains the solutions to the UML diagramming exercises.
 We recommend you try the exercises first before looking at the final solution for the best learning experience.